wp-plugins/wp-design-maps-places/readme.txt

     - you can upload the images of the markers into the <WP plugin directory>/images/markers directory.
 The images must have the extensions "png", "jpg", "gif" or "jpeg".

 * How can I apply own styles or effects on markers and Place Popups?
-	-	In “Settings” you can find the CSS and Effects edit fields.
+	-	In "Settings" you can find the CSS and Effects edit fields.
 Put your css or JavaScript there.
 The content of the fields will be inserted to your front-, and backend HTML.
 	Example of the CSS selector which can be used for marker images for Map with id=2:
 		#mapoverlay[mapid='2']>.ctrl
 	The popups can be addressed by: